dgadling/provisions/yorkies.md

 4. Give the batter a good stir before pouring
 5. Fill each tin to 3/4 full
 6. Bake 15-20 minutes until golden brown

+# Cooking Log

+**2020-05-??:** Attempted "breakfast" yorkies with jam.
+One came out nicely, the rest leaked into the tin.
+Wasn't fun to clean.

+**2020-05-17:** 5 eggs, 49%fl / 28gr per yorkie.
+Cooked in a cast iron pan, result was good.
+Didn't measure fat, but used _a lot_, which ended up flodding the middle.
+Was very eggy, Ox liked it that way.